TritonDataCenter/sdc-cloudapi/docs/index.md

 Note that if the special input `tags=*` is provided, any other input will be completely ignored and the response will return all instances with any tag.

+Be aware that in the case of instances created with vmadm directly (i.e. not through CloudAPI), ips, networks, primaryIp and package may be in a different format than expected.
+The `ips` array can contain the value "dhcp", not just IP strings, the `networks` array can contain null values for networks that CloudAPI was unable to determine (e.g. as a result of a "dhcp" IP), `primaryIp` too can have the value of "dhcp", and the package string can be empty instead of a UUID.
+Unless ops is bypassing CloudAPI and creating instances directly, it is unlikely you need concern yourself with this caveat.

 ### Returns

 An array of instance objects, which contain: